 One of the most commonly debated things within the auto industry is what the best type of lubrication method is for your brakes.
 I’ve worked in different companies in the past, and I can tell you from experience that each of these firms uses a completely different lubrication for their brakes.

-If you’re looking for a grease for your brakes (which I wrote about in greater detail here), then you should look for a specific brake lubricant for the pins.
+If you’re looking for a wheel bearing grease for your brakes (which I wrote about in greater detail here), then you should look for a specific brake lubricant for the pins.
 You can just use a regular ceramic based lubricant for the pads.
 Do not under any circumstance use a copper grease, as this can be detrimental and have a negative effect on the performance of your brakes.

 Although you can use the specific brake grease for everything, this is my personal preference of using ceramic lubricants for the pads themselves.
 The reality is that a copper grease is a bad idea, though many people don’t understand why they should avoid using copper grease on their brakes.